navikt/nav-dekoratoren/README.md

 - Currently, the user is presented with the logout warning regardless of activity.
 We are exploring auto-renewal based on user activity (e.g., mouse movement, keyboard strokes, page changes, etc.).
 Security and user privacy considerations must be taken into account before proceeding further.

 ### Analytics with Amplitude
-NAV uses Amplitude for analytics and tracking user events.
+Nav uses Amplitude for analytics and tracking user events.
 To properly safeguard privacy, all analytics data must go through [amplitude-proxy](https://github.com/navikt/amplitude-proxy), which cleans out trackable personal information before sending the data to Amplitude.
 The Decorator handles this process for you.

 #### Amplitude when using nav-dekoratoren-moduler
 The [`@navikt/nav-dekoratoren-moduler`](https://github.com/navikt/nav-dekoratoren-moduler) package provides helper functions for easy Amplitude logging.
 Please refer to the README for documentation and getting started guides.